-Did your therapist tell you to keep an anxiety journal? wondering how it’s beneficial?
+Did your therapist tell you to keep an anxiety journals?
+Wondering how it’s beneficial?

 Journaling is a form of therapy that can help you work through your thoughts and feelings.
 It can be helpful to get all of your anxious thoughts out of your head, and onto paper or in an app.
 Once they are out of your head, you can start to examine them more objectively.
 This can help you to see the thoughts for what they are: just thoughts.
 They are not reality.
 Once you can see them for what they are, you can start to challenge them and reframe them more realistically.

-Which age groups should consider keeping an anxiety journal and why?
+Which age groups should consider keeping an anxiety journals and why?

 There is no one answer to this question as different people will find journaling helpful at different stages in their lives.
 However, some age groups may find journaling particularly beneficial.

-1. Get organized: Purchase a notebook, diary, workbook or App that will be dedicated to your journaling.
+- Get organized: Purchase a notebook, diary, workbook, or App that will be dedicated to your journaling.
 This way you can have it with you at all times and won’t have to waste time looking for a pen and paper when you need it.